 Advantages of ISOBUS

-One of the primary advantages of ISOBUS is that you no longer require a computer for each piece of equipment; instead, you just need one computer to connect to an ISO 11783 compliant tractor through plug-and-play, employing the ISOBUS connector pinout.
+One of the primary advantages of ISOBUS, is that you no longer require a computer for each piece of equipment; instead, you just need one computer to connect to an ISO 11783 compliant tractor through plug-and-play, employing the ISOBUS connector pinout.
 ISOBUS provides the assurance of complete interoperability between tractors and agricultural or forestry implements of all brands and models.
 ISOBUS relies on the flexibility and diversity of information available.

 Standardization of control setting, improved cabin visibility, and easier connection between tractors and implements are just a few of the benefits, not to mention the cost savings when employing several ISOBUS implements.
-Another significant advantage is that ISOBUS enables variety monitoring from planting to harvest, allowing you to collect data and easily and correctly analyzing variety performance from every field.
+Another significant advantage is that ISOBUS enables variety monitoring from planting to harvest, allowing you to collect data, while easily and correctly analyzing variety of performance from every field.

 Simplifying: Regardless of manufacturer, a single display in the cab controls many tools and apps.